 I found this vintage desk at a local thrift store that I recently stumbled on, and their prices were great too.
 If you want to see me starting this desk makeover, or how I did the “broken” stencil technique, check out these videos.

-Here are the products I used to achieve this look.
+Here are the products I used on this desk makeover achieve this look.

 (Note: These are affiliate links for which I earn a small commission at no extra cost to you.
 Thanks for your support!)